yktoo/yktoo.com/content/blog/0231/index.en.md

 The rest is a usual routine.
 I had to begin with Mac OS X installation from the original DVD, then repartition the drive and install Ubuntu in a separate partition (installed 14.04 Trusty Tahr without a glitch).

 I'm making back-ups regularly, therefore I wasn't affected that much by HDD failure.
-Even better, I've salvaged the remaining unsaved bits in its last minutes (among which my [post about Houten][post:221], by the way).
+Even better, I've salvaged the remaining unsaved bits in its last minutes (among which my [post about Houten]({{< relref "/blog/0221" >}}), by the way).
 After that the drive has never been seen alive—after a few hours of [ddrescue](http://www.gnu.org/software/ddrescue/), which I ran out of curiosity, I failed to extort a single byte of data.

 It's been now four months, and everything works like a charm.
 SSD's performance is absolutely fantastic, so the applications start instantaneously: